AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings.md

 ---
-description: Learn about the Captivate Prime account settings that you can configure as an administrator.
+description: Learn about the Learning Manager account settings that you can configure as an administrator.
 jcr-language: en_us
 title: Settings
 contentowner: manochan